Jared Smiley, LPC Atlanta

 Though clients' goals for therapy are various, I aim to truthfully and carefully engage with you in the present to identify needs, open meaningful exchange, and humbly accompany and support your direction and healing.
 I hope to cultivate lasting learning with you and assist you in discovering new ways of understanding and embracing yourself and your original life.
 In our time together, your growth is my primary concern.

-Though not much is clearly known until we sit down with each other, here is some of what you can expect getting started: Initial paperwork usually takes 10 - 15 minutes to complete.
-It's full of more description and the legal and ethical requirements to consent.
+Though not much is clearly known until we sit down with each other, here is some of what you can expect getting started: Initial paperwork usually takes 15-20 minutes to complete.
+It's full of more description, as well as the legal and ethical requirements to consent.
 The first session lasts one hour, and we typically explore a breadth of background information at some depth, get a picture of your most pressing concerns, and discuss logistics as needed.
 Subsequent sessions for individual psychotherapy last 50 minutes and usually occur weekly or semi-weekly; sometimes more and sometimes less depending on your wants and needs, which are also fluid.
 If you plan on using your insurance coverage, find out what your mental health benefits are before scheduling your first appointment.
 If you need to cancel or reschedule an appointment, a 24-hour notice is required to avoid the cancellation fee (equal to your rate; exceptions are made with discretion for emergencies).

 What the process can include: